n-flint/expresso_weather/README.md

 # Expresso Weather

 Expresso Weather is a JSON API that uses the Dark Sky API along with the Google Geocoding API to return weather information based on a location provided by the user.
-This project uses Node.JS as well as Express.
+The user must include a valid API key.
+The data returned includes houlry and daily objects base on the current weather.
+These objects include a summary, icon, temperature, percipitation percentages, as well as wind and visibility information.

+## Learning Goals
+  - Utilize a project board to create and track details for project completion.
+  - Practice written technical communication with concise and consistent git commits and clear pull requests.
+  - Implement testing in JavaScript.
+  - Familiarize self with mechanics of building an Express API.

 ## Technologies Used
   - [Node.JS](https://nodejs.org/en/)